Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: On Markovian structure of posteriors

-The Lagrangian for our problem of SB with stopping times now takes the form\ implying that a subset (strict or not) of the random walkers arrive at the absorbing destinations by the end of the time interval $[1,t]$.
-Equality is not necessary for the validity of the theorem, and when strict inequality holds, the remaining probability mass is distributed on the transient states $\Vt$.
+implying that a subset (strict or not) of the random walkers arrive at the absorbing destinations by the end of the time interval $[1,t]$.
+Equality is not necessary for the validity of the theorem, and when strict inequality holds, the remaining probability mass is distributed on the transient states.
 In other words, a subpopulation of random walkers have not reached an absorbing site and are still marching inside the network.
-In this case, the posterior $P^\star$ provides also an estimate on the most likely occupancy of these transitory states at time $t$ that signifies the end of the interval when observations are made at the absorbing nodes. $\square$ \end{remark}
+In this case, the posterior $P^\star$ is to estimate the occupancy of these transient states at time $t$, which signifies the end of the interval over which observations are made over the absorbing states. {$\square$} \end{remark} To sum up, this section showed that when the prior law on paths is Markov, the {\em most likely} posterior is also Markov for both types of problems: the classical SBP and the SBP with stopping times.
+This justifies the parametrization used next in the search for the optimal solution.